 The Inspirational Speaker, Swiyyah Woodard, is a Baynews9 Everyday Hero seen by two million viewers, a two time published Author of "Don't Call Me Crazy!", a University Lecturer, and a Certified TV Producer.
 Swiyyah received her BA degree in Psychology from the University of South Florida in 2001 with a concentration in Business Administration.
-She was triumphant in surviving one of life’s most devastating tragedies known to man, “Paranoid schizophrenia!”
+She was triumphant in surviving life’s most devastating tragedies, relapsed and was misdiagnosed with paranoid schizophrenia.
 Now, after nine years with no relapse, because of the psychological and physical strategies she has chosen to activate, she is able to experience life as a normal person.
 She now takes great joy in inspiring people to live out their dreams regardless of the disability.
 She does this through providing coping skills, life skills and goal development strategies.
 Some of her clients are Macy*s call center, Spc college, Central Connecticut State University, and Pinellas County schools.
 Book today! www.swiyyah.com